 The state's objective for our 1A approved program is to fund eligible broadband infrastructure projects, through a competitive sub-grant application process, that will deploy futureproof broadband service to some of the most unserved communities in Georgia.
 Based on the announcements described above, the state has met this objective.
-During this reporting period, \$246,096,344.83 has been obligated to fund eligible projects to serve approximately 77,000 locations (this number will vary as CPF funded locations are reported with Fabric IDs).
-To view the funded project areas, please go to https://broadband.georgia.gov/2023-georgia-broadband-availability-map.
-Additionally, the state is currently working to cure our 1B application and move the remaining \$3,903,655.17 of the \$250 million approved for 1A projects to bolster our 1B program.
-We expect that the curing for our 1B program will be completed in the next reporting cycle.
+During the previous reporting period, \$246,096,344.83 was obligated to fund eligible projects to serve approximately 69,859 locations.
+To view the funded project areas, please go to https://broadband.georgia.gov/2024-georgia-broadband-availability-map and see the list below.
+As of June 30, 2024, \$7,266,929.94 has been disbursed for project expenses, and \$985,180.00 has been disbursed for administrative costs.